RequestNetwork/requestNetwork/packages/docs/docs/guides/3-Portal-API/0-portal-intro.md

 ## Portal outlook

-If you have not already done it, Head towards [Request Invoicing](https://invoicing.request.network) and create your account, you will need it to get your API keys and pursue the first steps of Request.
+If you have not already done it, head towards [Request Invoicing](https://invoicing.request.network) and create your account, you will need it to get your API keys and pursue the first steps of Request.

 Once your account is created, you are able to: